We’re all in this together, and promise together we will shine.

 Our goal is for you to have a wonderful vacation during this very difficult time.
 Let us know if there is anything we can do to make your stay more comfortable.

-Residents of other states must adhere to the quarantine guidelines: * Travelers arriving to Vermont in a personal vehicle, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in their home state and enter Vermont without further quarantine restrictions. * Travelers arriving to Vermont via public transportation (plane, train, bus) or from further than a direct car ride would allow may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site).
+Residents of other states must adhere to the quarantine guidelines: * Travelers arriving to Vermont in a personal vehicle, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in their home state and enter Vermont without further quarantine restrictions. * Travelers arriving to Vermont via public transportation (plane, train, bus) or from further than a direct car ride would allow may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site). * It has been at least 14 days since my traveling party received the final COVID-19 vaccine dose, and therefore my party is exempt from the quarantine requirements.

 As of November 24, 2020, the State of Vermont has suspended all social gatherings between multiple households.
 While in Vermont, you may not participate in social gatherings, this includes sharing an accommodation with another household outside of your own.
 Travelers may not stay with a Vermont host or stay in a Vermont lodging establishment or short-term rental with another household.
 Even if you have completed a quarantine, or intend to quarantine with another household, you may not gather with another household in Vermont.
 (Individuals who live alone may gather with members of their immediate family residing in a different household).